enso-org/ide/docs/contributing.md

 As this is a multi-part project with many complex dependencies, it was equipped with a build script which both validates your working environment as well as takes care of providing most suitable compilation flags for a particular development stage.
-In order to learn more about the commands and available options, simply run `./run` and read the manual.
-The most common options are presented
+In order to learn more about the commands and available options, simply run `./run` (or `node run` if you are using Windows) and read the manual.
-below:
+All arguments after `--` will be passed to sub-commands.
+For example `./run build -- --dev` will pass the `--dev` flag to `cargo` (Rust build tool).
+The most common options are presented below:

-- **Interactive builds**
+- **Interactive mode**
   Run `./run watch` to start a local web-server and a source-file watch utility which will build the project on every change.
-Open `http://localhost:8080` to run the application, or `http://localhost:8080/debug` to see example demo scenes.
-Please remember to disable the cache in your browser during development!
+Open `http://localhost:8080` (the port may vary and will be reported in the terminal if `8080` was already in use) to run the application, or `http://localhost:8080/debug` to open example demo scenes.
+Please remember to disable the cache in your browser during the development!
 By default, the script disables heavyweight optimizations to provide interactive development experience.
 The scripts are thin wrappers for [wasm-pack](https://github.com/rustwasm/wasm-pack) and accept the same [command line arguments](https://rustwasm.github.io/wasm-pack/book/commands/build.html).

-- **Production builds**
+- **Production mode**
-  In order to compile in a production mode (enable all optimizations, strip WASM debug symbols, minimize the output binaries), run `./run build` or `./run dist`.
-The latter creates also packages and installers for all supported platforms.
+  In order to compile in a production mode (enable all optimizations, strip WASM debug symbols, minimize the output binaries, etc.), run `./run build`.
+To create platform-specific packages and installers use `./run dist` instead.

 ## Testing, Linting, and Validation